mdjward/behat-env-var-extension/README.md

 # Behat environment variable extension #

-An extension to [Behat](http://behat.org/) to support the ingestion of environment variables into container parameters, for u se in behat configuration.
+An extension to [Behat](http://behat.org/) to support the ingestion of environment variables into container parameters, for use in behat configuration.

 ## Example usage ##